Ghidra plugin

 Prerequisites

-also need to build a grease
+You will also need install a standalone grease binary, see

-You may optionally specify the path to your grease
+You may optionally specify the path to your grease binary by setting the

-environment variable.
+GHIDRA_GREASE_BIN environment variable.
 If not set, the Ghidra plugin will

-prompt for the path to your grease
+prompt for the path to your grease binary.

 Similarly, you may optionally specify a directory containing GREASE override

-files by setting the GHIDRA_GREASE_OVERRIDES
+files by setting the GHIDRA_GREASE_OVERRIDES environment

 variable.
 If not set, the Ghidra plugin will prompt for a directory.